-Scotland could receive a “world-first” programme by SGN that uses green hydrogen to heat homes.
-This is if the regulator Ofgem approves the proposals.
+This is if the regulator Ofgem approves the proposal of the use of green hydrogen.
 The H100 Fife project is designed to provide critical evidence for a potential zero-carbon energy source.
 This will help to inform long-term policy decisions for decarbonisation in the UK.

 H100 Fife passed the initial screening submission process for Ofgem’s annual Network Innovation Competition.
 This summer there will be a full bid for funding.
 Should it be a success, SGN will build a 100 per cent zero-carbon hydrogen network in Levenmouth.
 This will then produce green hydrogen via an electrolysis plant that is powered by the Offshore Renewable Energy Catapult’s nearby offshore wind turbine.